RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 prometheus-server                     ClusterIP   10.43.248.242   <none>        80/TCP     56m
 ```

-And using the DNS name `prometheus-server.monitoring.svc.cluster.local` as the URL
+We must use the DNS name `prometheus-server.monitoring.svc.cluster.local` as the URL
 when adding a new data source in Grafana (`<service-name>.<namespace>.svc.cluster.local`).

 ### Installing Loki

 There are a few ways to install **Loki**.
-Since I am currently interested in hosting local
+Since I am currently interested in hosting
-environments using filesystem storage, I am interested in a chart that deploys
+local environments using filesystem storage, I am interested in a chart that deploys
 Loki to a single node.

 /// admonition | Outdated documentation.